nodejs/node/doc/api/diagnostics_channel.md

 [`channel.runStores(context, ...)`][] on the `start` channel which ensures all events should have any bound stores set to match this trace context.

+To ensure only correct trace graphs are formed, events will only be published if subscribers are present prior to starting the trace.
+Subscriptions which are added after the trace begins will not receive future events from that trace, only future traces will be seen.

 ```mjs
 import diagnostics_channel from 'node:diagnostics_channel';